 QM prompts us to consider something new about the eclipse: scale, of course, but also something within and between us, the sun, the moon, and the earth as subject positions: spacetime.
 As you point out, the imagination gets airbrushed out of the work of experimental physicists.
 (By “experimental” I mean those that experiment versus theorize).
 That contemporary experimental physicists often do not consider the philosophical dimensions of their work points to the strained relationship between theory and practice, in the discipline of science and beyond.

-I feel that poetry can be a kind of witness to novelty in physical reality, but unlike a traditional witness, say, a scientist testing an experiment at CERN or someone simply (not deeply) observing an eclipse, poetry observes novelty by becoming it.
+I feel that poetry can be a kind of witness to novelty in physical reality, but unlike a traditional witness, such as a scientist testing an experiment at CERN or someone simply (not deeply) observing an eclipse, poetry observes novelty by becoming it.
 When we chase our wonder we become wondrous.
-Our astonishment moves us beyond being observers; our relationship to the object becomes self-reflexive so that we are no longer merely witnessing but participating in an intersubjective exchange that dissolves our distinct borders so that something new emerges.
+Our astonishment moves us beyond being observers; our relationship to the object becomes self-reflexive so that we are no longer merely witnessing but participating in an intersubjective exchange that dissolves our distinct borders, where something new emerges.
 This is like love, or it is love.
 It opens and touches through novelty.
 The Theremin, you say, didn’t teach you about poetry; it taught you about touch:

 Because two objects cannot occupy the same space simultaneously, there is, in the deepest sense, no such thing as touch.
 Magnify anything enough and you will find it is neither here nor there.
 This undulatory essence may be heard as the wailing emanation of the void’s own disquiet: the sound of the theremin.